Menu

 Equity Release: An Overview

 Equity release allows homeowners, typically over the age of 55, to unlock the value tied up in their property without the need to move.
-It provides an avenue to access a lump sum, a regular income, or both, based on the value of the property.
+It provides an avenue to access a lump sum, a regular income, or both, depending on the property’s value.

 Advantages: